Weak Pointers: The Art of Observing Without Obsessing (and Avoiding Circular Doom!) π΅οΈββοΈππ

 Why does this leak?

-4. We’re stuck in a deadlock of ownership!
-The objects are leaked because their reference counts never reach zero. πŸ’€
+personanddoggo out of scope, their destructors are not called.person‘s destructor can’t be called becausedogstill holds ashared_ptrto it.
+Likewise,dog‘s destructor can’t be called becausepersonstill holds ashared_ptrto it. - We’re stuck in a deadlock of ownership!
+The objects are leaked because their reference counts never reach zero. π

-6. weak_ptr to the Rescue: Breaking the Cycle of Doom! 🦸
+6. weak_ptr to the Rescue: Breaking the Cycle of Doom! π¦Έ

 The solution?
 Use weak_ptr to represent the "knowing" relationship (the dog knowing its owner).
 This breaks the circular dependency.